dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-9/includes/blazor.md

 ### Handle keyboard composition events in Blazor

 The new `KeyboardEventArgs.IsComposing` property indicates if the keyboard event [is part of a composition session](https://w3c.github.io/uievents/#dom-keyboardevent-iscomposing).
-This is useful for tracking the composition state of keyboard events, which is crucial for handling international character input methods.
+Tracking the composition state of keyboard events is crucial for handling international character input methods.